smorad/um_cisc_7026/lecture_11_transformers.typ

     We will forget meeting her! #pause

-    Would you forget Taylor Swift at a party?
+    *Question:* Would you forget meeting Taylor Swift?
 ]

 #sslide[
     Our model of memory is incomplete #pause

-    Memories are not created equal, some are more important than others ]
+    Memories are not created equal, some are more important than others #pause

+    We will *pay more attention* to certain memories
+]

 #slide[